CodingLL25/hangman-mini-game/README.md

 ### Solved bugs
 - Movies within "words.py" are captialized, meaning the first letter of the word was not recognized within the code, resulting in the incorrect error messages appearing when the correct letter was entered.
 This was fixed by utilizing "word.lower()"
 - Looping back to see the main function upon winning or losing the game was not working when "enter" was selected.
+### Unsolved bugs
+- Clear terminal function using os. not clearing terminal upon game completion (following win or lose).
+Terminal clears within VS Code but not the deployed site.

 ### Manual testing
 | feature | action | expected result | tested | passed | comments |